jupiter-project/jupiter/README.txt

 nxt_db, except that it will take some extra time to download the blockchain from scratch.

-The default Nxt client does not store any wallet-type file on disk.
+The default Jupiter client does not store any wallet-type file on disk.
 Unlike bitcoin, your password is the only thing you need to get access to your account, and is the only piece of data you need to backup or remember.
 This also means that anybody can get access to your account with only your password - so make